Last updated on October 4th, 2019 at 05:08 am

 You Have Low Levels of Testosterone

-Having proper testosterone levels are vital to your success as a muscle builder.
+Having proper testosterone levels is vital to your success as a muscle builder.
 With that being said, it is important to stress out that you don’t have to turn into anabolic steroids or hormones to ensure your testosterone levels are high enough.

 Low levels of testosterone make it difficult to build lean muscles and strength.
 It is because testosterone is needed to signal to the brain that it is time to create lean muscles, strength for then to grow lean muscles.